bharath-cchmc/edited-Super-Enhancer/README.md

 # Edited-Super-Enhancer
-Changes made to [Young Lab] script for it to be accomodated  into a docker hub
+Changes made to [Young Lab] script so that it can be wrapped into a docker container

 1. Relevant [Docker] container: